About Residence Life

 Vice President for Student Affairs

 Responsible for all aspects of the residence life program at Jefferson Community College.
-The Vice President provides direction for staff training and student programming activities.
+The Vice President for Student Affairs provides direction for staff training and student programming activities.
 Additional responsibilities also include housing management, housing appeals, the room selection process, budget oversight and program development.

 Resident Directors (RDs)